rudi77/sdc/project2/writeup.md

 The submission provides details of the characteristics and qualities of the architecture, such as the type of model used, the number of layers, the size of each layer.
 Visualizations emphasizing particular qualities of the architecture are encouraged.

-For this project I implemented a so-called multiscale network which is based on the convolutional network described in [2][2].
+For this project I implemented a so-called multiscale network which is based on the convolutional network described in [[2][2]].
-This network consists of the following layers
+My network consists of the following layers:

 | Layer         		|     Description	        					            |
 |:-----------------:|:---------------------------------------------:|